Baylor professor and Jewish author whose research and writing beginning in the 1980s pioneered the study of religion, spirituality, and health

 Most recently, Dr. Levin has begun exploring themes in moral theology and applied social ethics.
 His first book on the subject, Divine Love: Perspectives from the World’s Religious Traditions, affirms a mutual and covenantal relationship with the divine as a solution to the current world crisis.
 The path of divine love as espoused by normative religion is described as a beneficent alternative to more narrow and distorted visions of religion, such as fundamentalism, materialistic humanism, and superficial engagement of an unmoored spirituality.
 Only a loving relationship with God within the context of the great faith and wisdom traditions of the world can fully inform and motivate the acts of love, unity, justice, compassion, kindness, and mercy for all beings that are so desperately required to counter the toxins of divisiveness, separation, judgment, indifference, antagonism, oppression, and cruelty fueled by distortions of religiousness and faith.

-His newest book, Healing to All Their Flesh: Jewish and Christian Perspectives on Spirituality, Theology, and Health, asks us to carefully rethink the relationship between religion and health.
+In Healing to All Their Flesh: Jewish and Christian Perspectives on Spirituality, Theology, and Health, we are asked to carefully rethink the relationship between religion and health.
 It does so by examining overlooked issues of theology and meaning that lie at the foundation of religion’s supposed beneficial function.
 Is a religion-health relationship consistent with understandings of faith within respective traditions?
 What does this actually imply?
 What does it not imply?
 How have these ideas been distorted?
 Why does this matter—for medicine and healthcare and also for the practice of faith?
 Is the ultimate relation between spirit and flesh, as mediated by the context of human belief and experience, a topic that can even be approached through empirical observation, scientific reasoning, and the logic of intellectual discourse?
 In this book, Dr. Levin and the other contributors seek to counter unrealistic and even dangerous expectations about the influence of faith on health and well-being that have been proposed in prior research and writing in this field.